Let someone else do the driving, sit back and discover how much water there really is in northern Ontario.

 Importance

-Angelo Bazzoni is the former long-standing Mayor of White River, (he can’t remember but it is more than 30 years) the recipient of a 25-year Long-standing Service Award from the Province of Ontario, a driving force behind the Winnie the Pooh attraction.
-As a businessperson the query was about the importance of the train to the community.
+Angelo Bazzoni is the former long-standing Mayor of White River, (he can’t remember but it is more than 30 years) and the recipient of a 25-year Long-standing Service Award from the Province of Ontario, a driving force behind the Winnie the Pooh attraction.
+As a businessperson, the query was about the importance of the train to the community.

 “The train is an asset to the community and the remote tourism industry for four seasons.”
 He said it has never been marketed properly but with media attention is slowly becoming a tour train.
 He added, “It remains a lifeline for medical appointments and for college and university students in Sudbury.”